zalando/skipper/docs/reference/filters.md

         example: /orders/{order-id}
     client_tracking_pattern:
         description: >
-            The pattern that the combination `realm.clientId` must match in order for the client based metrics to be tracked, in form of a regular expression.
+            The pattern that the combination `realm.client` must match in order for the client based metrics to be tracked, in form of a regular expression.
 If it is not provided or is empty, no client metric is be tracked.
         type: string